Explaining Dyslexia to Your Child

 Helpful Guides about the IEP Process for Parents

 The purpose of this page is to provide resources to help parents and guardians understand the IEP process.
 Getting the IEP can be a challenge, but it is also important to ensure the student's needs are addressed through the IEP process.
 It is very common for a child to receive an IEP, but receive ineffective interventions.
 DDRI is hopeful with the passage of the Right to Read Act, that schools will build more knowledge and awareness about early literacy and dyslexia to empower their teachers to empower all students.
-Click the image below for a collection of resources to help you learn more about dyslexia and the IEP process.

-Preparing for the IEP Meeting
+Preparing for the IEP Process

 Step 1: Watch the video above for helpful tips on how to advocate for your child.
 We highly recommend watching this video before attending an IEP meeting.